Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

 \subsection{Transverse K\"ahler flows}

-It is well known \cite{BG05,Noz14} that the characteristic Reeb foliation $\calf_\xi$ of a Sasakian structure $\cals=(\xi,\eta,\Phi,g)$ is a transverse K\"ahler flow with a nontrivial Euler class, i.e. $[d\eta]_B\neq 0$.
+It is well known \cite{BG05,Noz14} that the characteristic Reeb foliation $\calf_\xi$ of a Sasakian structure $\cals=(\xi,\eta,\Phi,g)$ is an isometric transverse K\"ahler flow with a nontrivial Euler class, i.e. $[d\eta]_B\neq 0$.
 However, the converse does not generally hold and one of the goals of this paper is to describe their relationship.

-\begin{definition} A transverse Hermitian flow $(\calf,J,\gro^T)$ is said to be a {\bf transverse K\"ahler flow} if the basic 2-form $\gro^T$ is closed. \end{definition}
+\begin{definition} A transverse Hermitian flow $(\calf,\bar{J},\gro^T)$ is said to be a {\bf transverse K\"ahler flow} if the basic 2-form $\gro^T$ is closed. \end{definition}